8bitfred/8bitfred/history/index.md

 randomly](https://www.youtube.com/watch?v=6q3bNHvj92c) in front of the user.
-Carlos, who had just graduated high school and was about to start his Physics degree, was fascinated by the maze generation, and challenged himself to write a similar algorithm in his Sinclair ZX81 computer.
+Carlos, who had just graduated high school and was about to start his Physics degree, was fascinated by the maze generation, and challenged himself to write a similar algorithm in his Spectrum computer.
 He quickly completed it, and had the idea that the random maze could be used for a video-game.